 - Gigondas is a fascinating, higher-altitude appellation in the Southern Rhone producing some quite superb wines, most of them markedly better (and less 'flabby') than the nearby Chateauneuf-du-Pape.
-Domaine Brusset have long been one of its revered names and their Hauts de Montmirail 2017 IMMEDIATE STOCK ALL GONE, CHECKING INCOMING CASES justly picks up one of the very top awards.
-NB: very limited amounts.
+Domaine Brusset have long been one of its revered names and their Hauts de Montmirail 2017 justly picks up one of the very top awards.
+OUT OF STOCK, MORE DUE EARLY JANUARY.

 - Exclusive to us, and being re-sought by us again at the end of the vintage, is one of the few affordable French Bests in Show - a Languedoc (Pic St Loup) Syrah - the Larmanela 2016 - NOW ALL GONE HERE AND AT THE DOMAINE - a mighty impressive red of great depth and concentration indeed.

 - Perhaps the biggest seller of the Bests in Show will be the one New Zealand Sauvignon Blanc in the top rank ... the Villa Maria Single Vineyard Taylor's Pass Sauvignon Blanc 2017.
 It's all (and more) that you expect of a top NZSB, with great concentration.
 NOW ALL GONE!